Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Copyright Infringement

-The notion of conditional differential publicity implies that a generative model could significantly alter its relevant outputs when a single concept in the training dataset is modified.
-On the contrary, an input that the model has not seen, namely, non-infringed data, could be relatively private:
+From the perspective of differential privacy, a generative model's relevant outputs could be drastically altered when a single copyrighted training concept is modified.
+Conversely, an input that the model has not seen, namely, non-infringed data, could be relatively private.

-\begin{proposition} Let $x$ be a data point (e.g., a prompt-image pair) that does not appear in any subset of the training dataset $D$ or its neighbouring dataset $D'$.
-Then, under Def.~\ref{def: CDP-T2I}, the generative model $G$ satisfies $(0, 0)$-conditional differential privacy with respect to $x$ for any prompt $p$. \end{proposition}